senzing-garage/docker-installer/README.md

     <code>export SENZING_ACCEPT_EULA="&lt;the value from [this link](https://github.com/Senzing/knowledge-base/blob/master/lists/environment-variables.md#senzing_accept_eula)&gt;"</code>

 ### Environment variables

+1. :pencil2: Specify Docker image name.
+   This allows container tags like `senzing/installer:1.15.1` to match the version of Senzing to be installed.
+   Example:

+    ```console
+    export SENZING_DOCKER_IMAGE_TAG="senzing/installer:latest"
+    ```

 1. :thinking: **Optional:**
    Only needed if a specific version of Senzing is required.